Trail of the Cedars

 |Parking Lot Longitude||-113.81923|

-The Trail of the Cedars, one of two wheelchair accessible trails in Glacier, is a loop hike that begins and ends on the Going-To-The-Sun Road, located 5.5 miles east of the Lake McDonald Lodge.
-Since this is an extremely popular hike, parking can be a problem during peak travel season.
+The Trail of the Cedars, one of two wheelchair accessible trails in Glacier National Park, is a loop hike that begins and ends on the Going-To-The-Sun Road, located 5.5 miles east of the Lake McDonald Lodge.
+Since this is an extremely popular trailhead, parking can be an issue during peak travel season.

 Obviously you can start from either side, but most people begin their hike by proceeding along the eastern portion of the loop.
 This side of the loop travels along a raised boardwalk, and passes though a forest of ancient western hemlocks and red cedars.

 Being situated on the eastern edge of the maritime climate of the Pacific Northwest, the Lake McDonald Valley also marks the extreme eastern limits for western hemlocks and red cedars.
 The humidity in this valley allows the cedars to grow to heights of 100 feet, and diameters of 4 to 7 feet.
-Some of the trees in this area are more than 500 years old.
+Some of the trees in this area are estimated to be more than 500 years old.

 Look closely and you'll also notice the lush green of ferns and mosses growing along the forest floor.
-The boardwalk along this section of the loop encourages visitors to take their time as they walk through a habitat more normally found on the Pacific Coast.
+The boardwalk along this portion of the loop encourages visitors to take their time as they walk through habitat more normally found on the Pacific Coast.

 At roughly the half-way point you'll reach the highlight of the trail, a footbridge over Avalanche Creek that provides commanding views of the lower Avalanche Gorge.

 Just past this point is the Avalanche Lake Trail junction.
 For those wishing to get a closer view of the gorge you can walk about a tenth-of-a-mile up the Avalanche Lake Trail.
-It's a short, steep climb to the banks of Avalanche Creek, but you'll have a front row view of the amazing power of glacially melted water as it rushes down the gorge.
-From this point the trail continues on for another 1.6 miles to Avalanche Lake, in case you decide you want to explore more of this area of the park.
+Although it's a short, steep climb to reach the banks of Avalanche Creek, you'll have a front row view of the amazing power of glacially melted water as it cascades through the narrow gorge.
+From this point the trail continues on for another 1.6 miles to Avalanche Lake, in case you decide you wish to explore more of this area of the park.